Treasury hacking: What does Makhlouf's new boss say about Budget 'hack' allegations?

 The controversy erupted shortly before it was announced Makhlouf had resigned from New Zealand Government as he had been appointed the next governor of the Central Bank of Ireland.

-Ireland's finance minister Paschal Donoho, who employed Makhlouf, refused to comment on the matter.
+The Herald approached the office of Ireland's finance minister Paschal Donoho, who employed Makhlouf, for comment.

 This comes after National leader Simon Bridges blasted the Government and Treasury's "incompetent smear" job which wrongly suggested National had hacked Budget details.